 Five birding spots are considered popular enough to be included on the Indiana Birding Trail.
 Another one isn’t far behind.
 They should be focal points of any visit to The Bend for birding.

 What makes these places great?
-We turned to Evie Kirkwood, director of St. Joseph County Parks and an avid birder, for insight.
+We turned to Evie Kirkwood, former director of St. Joseph County Parks and an avid birder, for insight.

 RELATED CONTENT: Places to Hike in The Bend

 Our list is in alphabetical order, but this is also Kirkwood’s favorite spot.
 She goes to Bendix Woods County Park every year during spring when the trillium is in bloom and warblers abound.